daniele77/cli/README.md

     mkdir build
     cd build
-    cmake .. -DCLI_BuildSamples=ON
+    cmake .. -DCLI_BuildExamples=ON
     make all

-In the directory samples you can also find:
+In the directory examples you can also find:

 * a GNU make file (Makefile)
 * a Windows nmake file (makefile.win)